 Debts between £100 and £500 will only be waived with the approval of the governing board.
 Debts of £500 or more will never be waived.

 Monitoring and review

-This policy will be reviewed on an annual basis by the headteacher and SBM in conjunction with the governing board.
+This policy will be reviewed on an annual basis by the headteacher and nursery manager in conjunction with the governing board.

-The next scheduled review date will be date.
+The next scheduled review date will be March 2027.